TimLiederbach/Multi-User-Workflow-Lab/lab.md

 - repeat these steps until all the features have been merged into master.

 #### **PART 2**
-- From master checkout a new branch called yourname-shuffle.
-- Here each of you will write the final function which is not in the starter code.
-The first person to get it working will alert the rest of the team and push to master.
-They will then checkout master and and pull down from github.
-- Once each team member has finished with the function they will try to push up to master.
-- It's not gonna work
-- In your editor...
+- Once all the features have have been merged into master it's time to finish the app!
+- This part of the workflow is up to you.
+- you got this.
+- for realz